skdelphix/maskdocs/docs/Identifying_Sensitive_Data/Creating_A_Profiling_Job.md

        -  **Multi Tenant** — Check the box if the job is for a multi-tenant database.
 This option allows existing rulesets to be re-used to mask identical schemas via different connectors.
-        The connector can be selected at job execution time.
+        The connector is selected at job execution time.

-       -  **Rule Set** — Select a rule set that this job will execute against.
+       -  **Rule Set** — Select the rule set that this job will profile.

-       -  **Generator** — The default value is **Delphix**.
        -  **No. of Streams** — The number of parallel streams to use when running the jobs.
-For example, you can select two streams to run two tables in the ruleset concurrently in the job instead of one table at a time.
+For example, you can select two streams to profile two tables in the ruleset concurrently in the job instead of one table at a time.

-       -  **Remote Server** — (optional) The remote server that will execute the jobs.
-This option lets you choose to execute jobs on a remote server, rather than on the local Delphix instance.
-        Note: This is an add-on feature for Delphix Standard Edition.

        -  **Min Memory (MB)** — (optional) Minimum amount of memory to allocate for the job, in megabytes.